Taxation of international executives

 Cost-of-living allowances are fully taxable in South Africa.

-If the aforementioned conditions are not satisfied the accommodation provided to an employee by his/her employer is fully taxable in South Africa.
+If the aforementioned conditions are not satisfied the accommodation provided to an employee by their employer is fully taxable in South Africa.
 The value of the taxable benefit will be, where the accommodation is obtained by the employer in terms of an arm’s length rental agreement, the lower of the actual cost incurred by the company, less any consideration paid by the employee, or the result of a remuneration based formula.
 The application of the formula or the rental value is dependent on various factors and should be evaluated on a case-by-case basis.

 Where the accommodation is owned by the employer, the remuneration based formula must be used to determine the rental value.

 The legislation does not provide for an apportionment where employees share accommodation.
-However, the Commissioner for SARS has discretion to reduce the rental of accommodation if, by reason of the situation, nature or condition of the accommodation or any other factor, the value determined in accordance with the legislation is not fair and reasonable
+However, the Commissioner for SARS has discretion to reduce the rental of accommodation if, by reason of the situation, nature or condition of the accommodation or any other factor, the value determined in accordance with the legislation is not fair and reasonable.

 The monthly taxable value determined value (the cash cost including VAT) per month of each vehicle, where the vehicle is